Training Managers for Challenging Compensation Discussions

 Early in my career, I dreaded the annual pay conversation.
-Even as an HR leader, I dislike conflict—whether the raise wasn’t enough, someone wanted to negotiate, or I had to deliver tough feedback.
-When the conversation ended, I’d sigh with relief, glad I didn’t have to deal with it again for another year.
-However, over time, I learned employees wanted to talk about their pay, performance, and career….often!
+Even as an HR leader, I disliked conflict—whether the raise wasn’t enough, someone wanted to negotiate, or I had to deliver tough feedback.
+Over time, however, I realized that training managers for challenging compensation discussions is critical for making these conversations more productive and less stressful.
+Employees want to talk about their pay, performance, and career… often.
+Manager training programs can help transform these dialogues into opportunities for growth and engagement.

 What Holds Us Back?